hpicgs/node/LIB_USAGE.md

     engine.load(QUrl(QLatin1String("qrc:/main.qml")));

-    // initialize Node.js engine
+    // Initialize Node.js engine
     node::Initialize();

-    // expose C++ methods to be used within JavaScript
+    // Register C++ methods to be used within JavaScript
+    // The third parameter binds the C++ module to that name,
-    // these methods can be called like this `cppQtGui.appendFeed(...)` node::RegisterModule("cpp-qt-gui", {
+    // allowing the functions to be called like this: "cppQtGui.appendFeed(...)" node::RegisterModule("cpp-qt-gui", {
                                 {"appendFeed", RssFeed::appendFeed},
                                 {"clearFeed", RssFeed::clearFeed},
                                 {"redrawGUI", RssFeed::redrawGUI},
                             }, "cppQtGui");

-    // evaluate the JavaScript file once
+    // Evaluate a JavaScript file once
     node::Run(js_path);

-    // load RSS feeds to display them RssFeed::refreshFeed();
+    // Load RSS feeds to display them RssFeed::refreshFeed();

-    // now just run the QT application app.exec();
+    // Run the Qt application
+    app.exec();

-    // after we are done, deinitialize the Node.js engine node::Deinitialize();
+    // After we are done, deinitialize the Node.js engine node::Deinitialize();
 }
 ```